The Science of Employee Recognition and Rewards

 Have the art of recognition down, but need help identifying what to give recognition for?
 No worries.
 We’ve put together a list of 50 behaviors to recognize and reward.
 It covers everything from company milestones, performance wins, learning & development initiatives, and more.

-Example: How to do employee Recognition and Rewards
+Example: How to do employee recognition and rewards

 In the last section, we talked about the importance of making recognition public.
 Managers can praise their team in company meetings, public Slack channels, or the monthly newsletter.
 But WorkTango has a different solution.

-Our Recognition and Rewards platform allows businesses to build a culture of recognition across teams, departments, and locations.
+WorkTango's Employee Recognition and Rewards platform allows businesses to build a culture of recognition across teams, departments, and locations.

 Let’s unpack how in the example below:

 This recognition of Jordan was public, timely, focused on impact, and celebrated the kind of work Jordan does every day.
 Plus, this points-based recognition allows Jordan to earn a reward he actually cares about, which motivates them to keep bringing their best to work.
 The best part?
-Because this happened in WorkTango’s public recognition feed, team members across the company were able to read it and “High Five” Jordan for their efforts.

 Call us biased, but we think that’s pretty awesome.